Hes-Siemelink/instacli/README.md

 ```

 When connecting to Spotify for the first time, the script will ask you for your login credentials (App Client ID and
-Client secret -- you should already have
-those).
-These will be stored
+Client secret -- you should already have those).
+These will be stored in `~/.instacli/connections.yaml` and will be used
-in `~/.instacli/connections.yaml` and will be used for subsequent invocations.
+for subsequent invocations.

 ## Documentation

 * See [Basic concepts](instacli-spec/basic-concepts) for an overview of the Instacli scripting language
-* The [Command reference](instacli-spec/command-reference/README.md) has a list of all the available commands with
+* The [Command reference](instacli-spec/reference/README.md) has a list of all the available commands with explanations
-  explanation and code examples.
+  and code examples.

 <!--
 # Highlight Reel